nbasilico/debian-mips/guides/quick-start.md

 ### Command line arguments
 The Linux loader will put command line arguments on the top of the stack as follows:
 - the top of the stack (initial `$sp`) will contain the number of arguments the program was executed with, including the command itself (similarly to C's `argc`);
-- the second word to the top of the stack (initial `$sp`+ 4) will contain the address of the first command line token, which is the command the program was executed with (saved as ascii string);
+- the second word to the top of the stack (initial `$sp`+ 4) will contain the address of the first command line token, which is the command the program was executed with (saved as ASCII string);
 - the third element of the stack (initial `$sp`+ 8) will contain the first argument in the same format;
 - the fourth element of the stack (initial `$sp`+ 12) will contain the second argument;
 - ...and so on;